-Pursuant to the Restricted Stock Unit Grant Notice (the "Grant Notice") and this Restricted Stock Unit Award Agreement (the "Agreement") (the definition of which shall include any special terms and conditions for your country of residence and/or work set forth in the attached appendix (the "Appendix")), Kura Oncology, Inc. (the "Company") has awarded you ("Participant") a Restricted Stock Unit Award (the "Award") pursuant to the Company's Amended and Restated 2014 Equity Incentive Plan (the "Plan") for the number of Restricted Stock Units/shares of Common Stock ("Shares") indicated in the Grant Notice.
+Pursuant to the Restricted Stock Unit Grant Notice (the "Grant Notice") and this Restricted Stock Unit Award Agreement (the "Agreement"), Kura Oncology, Inc. (the "Company") has awarded you ("Participant") a Restricted Stock Unit Award (the "Award") pursuant to the Company's Amended and Restated 2014 Equity Incentive Plan (the "Plan") for the number of Restricted Stock Units/shares of Common Stock ("Shares") indicated in the Grant Notice.
 Capitalized terms not explicitly defined in this Agreement or the Grant Notice shall have the same meanings given to them in the Plan.
-If there is any conflict between the terms in this Agreement and the Plan, the terms of the Plan will control, except as expressly overridden or amended in this Agreement.
 The terms of your Award, in addition to those set forth in the Grant Notice, are as follows.